jup-ag/space-station/labs/2-perpetual-exchange/3-jlp-pool.md

 description: How to Become Liquidity Provider
 ---

 Users can become Liquidity Providers (LPs) by allocating their assets or tokens into the Jupiter Liquidity Provider Pool (JLP Pool) and in return, you will get the JLP token.
-JLP token receives 70% of the fees, compounding into the price of JLP.
+The JLP pool receives 70% of the fees.
+So, as a JLP holder, the increase of the underlying value of the the JLP pool means that your JLP token price increases.

+JLP token is also a SPL token.
+So, it can be transferred like any SPL tokens.
+AMM pools can also be set up for trading JLP token as well.

 ### JLP, Liquidity Provider Token